 However, the easiest way for most travelers to earn Skywards miles is by transferring in points from a credit card or hotel partner.
-As of the time of writing this article, Emirates Skywards has 3 transfer partners: American Express Membership Rewards, Capital One, and Marriott Bonvoy.
+As of the time of writing this article, Emirates Skywards has 7 transfer partners: American Express Membership Rewards, Bilt Rewards, Brex Rewards, Capital One Miles, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy.

 As Emirates continues its worldwide expansion, there’s a good chance you’ll end up on one of its planes as you travel the world.
 No matter if you’re in first, business, or economy class, you’ll be greeted with a friendly staff, and industry-leading service.

 In this article, you learned all about the Emirates boarding process.
 Keep this information in mind next time you board an Emirates flight, and you’ll save yourself time and confusion in the process.

 Emirates Skywards status is earned based on how much you fly on Emirates and its partner airlines.
 Here’s how many flights or Tier Miles it takes to earn each tier of Emirates Skywards status:

 Emirates flies to the following 12 U.S. airports:

 Passengers with disabilities, families with infants, and unaccompanied minors board the plane first, followed by first and business class passengers as well as those with Emirates Skywards status.

 At this time you cannot purchase priority boarding when seated in economy.
 The only exception to this rule is if you upgrade your ticket to first or business class.